Restricting Entries to All-Pay Contests: A Two-Stage Model and Relevant Proofs

 For any player $i\in \mathcal{I}^1$, her first-stage effort is

 where $u_i^2$ is the expected utility of player $i$ starting at the second stage under strategy $b^2(a_i)$,

 \end{lemma}

-\begin{proof}[Proof] Assuming that there exists a symmetric and monotone PBE, we derive $b^2(\cdot)$ and $b^1(\cdot)$ by backward induction.
-This is doable since if all players follow the symmetric and monotone strategy in the first stage, the ranking of the first-stage efforts is exactly the ranking of players' abilities, i.e., the posterior beliefs are independent of players' first-stage efforts.
-In this case, the second-stage equilibrium is exactly the same as the equilibrium under a one-round elimination contest characterized in Proposition \ref{prop_equilibrium strategy}.
+\begin{proof}[Proof] Assuming that $v(\cdot\mid n_2)$ is increasing, and there exists a symmetric and strictly increasing PBE, we derive $b^2(\cdot)$ and $b^1(\cdot)$ by backward induction.
+This is doable since if all players follow the symmetric and strictly increasing strategy in the first stage, the ranking of the first-stage efforts is exactly the ranking of players' abilities, i.e., the posterior beliefs are independent of players' first-stage efforts.
+In this case, the second-stage equilibrium is exactly the same as the equilibrium under a one-round elimination contest characterized in Proposition \ref{thm_equilibrium strategy_general_prize}.

 In the first stage, every player $i \in \mathcal{I}^1$ maximizes the following objective function based on her first-stage belief,

 where

 and